Pulsed interaction signals as a route to biological pattern formation

-\textit{Model.---} We consider an ensemble of simple organisms in a one-dimensional spatial domain (we do not expect this dimensionality restriction to be essential for our results).
+\textit{Model.---} Our aim is to model an ensemble of simple organisms in a one-dimensional spatial domain (we do not expect this dimensional restriction to be essential for our results).
 They move, reproduce and release harmful signals in the form of pulses.
 These pulses can have biochemical origins, such as a toxic substance, but can also be physical, in the form of electricity, heat, sound and light, which can compromise the targets' survival, and lead to a competing dynamics among the individuals~\cite{foster2013,burt1943,caro2017}.
-Assuming a linear coupling between the population density, $\rho$, and the signal intensity, $\phi$, the system dynamics can be described by the general form,
+We describe this scenario at the population-level by the following general density-field description,

-where $\mathcal{L}$ and $L$ give the population and signal dynamics when uncoupled, including diffusion or other transport mechanisms. $\epsilon$ is the exposition factor related to the individuals' sensitivity to the toxin, and $\tau_\rho$ and $\tau_\phi$ are the timescales of the population and signal dynamics, respectively.
-The toxic-signal release events are represented by $\mathcal{R}$, which is an implicit function of the population distribution $\rho$ and controls the frequency, location and instant at which releases occur.
+where $\rho$ and $\phi$ are the population density and signal intensity, respectively. $\mathcal{L}$ and $L$ give the population and signal dynamics when uncoupled, including diffusion or other transport processes; $\tau_\rho$ and $\tau_\phi$ explicitly set the timescales for the population and signal dynamics, respectively; and $\epsilon$ is an exposition factor related to the population sensitivity to the toxin, which is released according to $\mathcal{R}_\rho$.